 - Kenneth William's characters in the Carry On movies with Sid James as an outlaw (Carry On Dick and Don't Lose Your Head).
 Fits this trope rather amusingly, with Sid James as the Gentleman Thief.

 - Inspector Jacques Clouseau of The Pink Panther fame started out as this in the very first film pursuing the Phantom, who was the original protagonist.
 Clouseau became the Ensemble Dark Horse the subsequent films focused on, and he never gave up his determination to capture villains.
 This, combined with his chronic ineptitude, is what drove his superior Chief Inspector Dreyfus to madness.
 On the other hand, in Trail of the Pink Panther, Charles Lytton (the Phantom himself) saw that determination as the secret to what success Clouseau had.

 - Sheriff Beaufort T. Justice in the Smokey and the Bandit movies.

 - Tom Hanks's character Carl Hanratty in Catch Me If You Can hunts down a very skilled conman/forger.

-- Detective Martin Prendergast in Falling Down opposes and tries to calm down the rampage of the protagonist.
+- Detective Martin Prendergast in Falling Down is the Hero Antagonist.
+He opposes and tries to calm down the rampage of the Villain Protagonist.

 - Shinjuku Incident has detective Kitano, playing the role to its extreme.
 He's a bit of a jerkass for parts of the film, but he is nonetheless shown in a positive light, in a sense even more so than Jackie Chan's character.
 Subverted/played with, though, in that rather than chase Steelhead to the ends of the earth, he agrees not to do just that...after he almost dies chasing Steelhead to the ends of the earth.